Alleviating Hunger and Eliminating Its Causes

 Get Serious about Ending Hunger!

-Take the Hunger Pledge as a Congregation—Coming Soon!
+Take the Hunger Pledge as a Congregation—Click here to read how.

 Joining Hands is a holistic international hunger ministry.
 The program builds bridges of solidarity between coalitions of churches in the United States and networks of overseas churches, grassroots groups and nongovernmental organizations (NGOs).
 The focus of the program is to address the inequities and suffering resulting from the spread of globalization, through community education, advocacy, alternative economic activities, lifestyle changes and spiritual grounding.
 It aims at restoring the wholeness of God’s creation and the healing of the human family across faiths, races and cultures through prayer, mutual visits, humble accompaniment, repentance and mutual transformation.
 Visit the Joining Hands website to learn how your presbytery or congregation can join hands with our partners overseas.

 Much of PHP’s international work is done through Joining Hands partnerships, but PHP supports good international development through other means as well.
 Through our grant partnerships PHP supports projects where the activities respond to a real need, are driven by affected communities, and bring about long-term improvements in the quality of life of those communities, increasing self-reliance and empowerment.
-In considering these partnerships PHP prioritizes organization which have good working relations in its own country with a national church body, whether or not it is a formal partner of the PC(USA).
+In considering these partnerships, PHP prioritizes organizations which have good working relations in their own countries with a national church body, whether or not it is a formal partner of the PC(USA).
 It also may show existing relationships with community organizations, government agencies and other programs which share the same goals.
 To learn more visit the International Development & Advocacy website.